1) If you haven't read my profile IN FULL before you contact me ... FUCK OFF

 I would like to share at least some of my interests with my romantic partners.
 I find it is difficult to sustain a romantic relationship when we don't have any common interests or hobbies.
 My hobbies, in no particular order, are: Reading - anything and almost everything!
-I read Stephen King, fantasy/sci-fi, and yes, when I have nothing better to read, romance novels; cross stitching (not embroidery); costuming; singing; dancing - night clubs, ballroom dancing, swing dance, social dance, latin dances, line dancing, anything that I can learn and for which I can find a partner; painting miniatures; watching movies; starting long and complicated projects, like converting a school bus and building an edit suite; talking online; horse-back riding (although I haven't had a chance to do that in a few years); and music.
-I love all kinds of music except rap, but I listen most often to country and 80's rock, although my mp3-player is always on random and plays a very eclectic mix of music.
+I read fantasy/sci-fi and especially military sci-fi but only if the story is strongly character driven, and yes, when I have nothing better to read, romance novels; cross stitching (not embroidery); costuming; singing; dancing - night clubs, ballroom dancing, swing dance, social dance, latin dances, line dancing, anything that I can learn and for which I can find a partner; painting miniatures; watching movies; starting long and complicated projects, like converting a school bus and building an edit suite; talking online; horse-back riding (although I haven't had a chance to do that in a few years); and music.
+I love all kinds of music except rap because I prefer melodic genres, particularly those with complex or interesting harmonies, but I listen most often to country, 80's rock, and vintage swing / ballroom jazz although my mp3-player is always on random and plays a very eclectic mix of music.
 I'm also interested in rock climbing.
 The more of my interests we have in common, the better our chances of at least becoming good friends.
 And my best romantic relationships were with people who started out as friends.
 I am especially passionate right now about dancing and costuming.

 There are just so many topics that contribute to "summarizing" me, but I could go on forever, so if I haven't answered it here, then ask me.
 You can also learn more about me at my website www.theinnbetween.net